barnardos/design-system/VISION.md

 * maximise adoption
 * embrace change

-So that designers and developers can build products that allow users to succesfully complete their journey.
+So that designers and developers can build products that allow users to successfully complete their journey.